xkongstar/angular2/readme.txt

-this is my first demo for git!
+this is my first demo for git